Choose a type

 On this page

-- Staging and grading of Waldenström’s macroglobulinaemia (WM)
+- The stages and grades of Waldenström’s macroglobulinaemia

 - How we can help

-Waldenström’s macroglobulinaemia (WM) is a slow-growing type of non-Hodgkin lymphoma.
-It is also called lymphoplasmacytic lymphoma.
+Waldenström’s macroglobulinaemia (WM) is a type of non-Hodgkin lymphoma.
+It is sometimes called lymphoplasmacytic lymphoma.

-WM usually develops over a long period of time.
-Some people have no symptoms, and the cancer is found by chance following a blood test for some other reason.
+Waldenström’s macroglobulinaemia (WM) usually develops over a long period of time.
+Some people have no symptoms.
+It can be discovered when blood tests are done for some other reason.

-Lymphoma cells building up in the bone marrow can cause symptoms.
-This is because the lymphoma cells take up space, which makes it difficult for the bone marrow to make enough blood cells.
+Symptoms can be caused by lymphoma cells building up in the bone marrow.
+The lymphoma cells take up space, which makes it difficult for the bone marrow to make enough normal blood cells.

 The most common symptoms are:

 Some people have symptoms caused by high levels of IgM in the blood.
-The blood becomes thick and doesn’t flow freely.
-Doctors call this hyperviscosity.
-It can cause headaches or changes in vision and hearing.
-It may also make thinking difficult.
+The blood becomes thicker and more slow-moving than normal.
+This can cause:

-Sometimes people develop numbness or tingling in their hands and feet, or problems with their balance.
+Sometimes people develop numbness or tingling in their hands and feet.
+They may also have problems with their balance.
 This is due to nerve damage (neuropathy) caused by the abnormal protein in the blood.

 People who have a family member with lymphoma have a higher than average risk of developing WM.
 But because WM is rare, their risk of getting it is still very low.
-Most people who develop WM don’t have any family members with lymphoma.
+Most people who develop WM do not have any family members with lymphoma.

-Like other cancers, it is not infectious and cannot be passed on to other people.
+Like other cancers, WM is not infectious.
+It cannot be passed on to other people.

-The most common tests used to diagnose WM are:
+The most common tests for diagnosing Waldenström’s macroglobulinaemia (WM) are:

-There is no standard system for staging WM.
+There is no standard system for staging Waldenström’s macroglobulinaemia (WM).
 Instead, doctors look at several factors such as:

 - the level of red blood cells in the blood